nneutrinno/flyn/README.md

 # Flyn

-Flyn is a multi framework package that makes to create routes for controllers.
+Flyn is a multi framework package that makes easier to create routes for controllers.

 ## Install